isomerpages/nlb-biblioasia/_podcast/Episode 2/Transcript.md

 And this is the 1970s.

 Yi-Sheng  <br>
 Yes.
 I haven't been able to get a clear, fixed date in the '70s.
 But we know that in 1977, specifically on the 13th February 1977, something quite dramatic happens.
 That year, the MP [member of Parliament] for Bukit Merah, Lim Guan Hoo, he collapses from a stroke while at the National Stadium observing a ceremony.
 A few hours later, the MP for Radin Mas, N. Govindasamy, dies of heart attack in his own home.
 This is the 13th February 1977 and the wee hours of Valentine's Day 14th February, and it gets reported on Valentine's Day 1977.
-It's front page...
+It's front page.

 Jimmy  <br>
 That's what people would say, attributing untimely deaths to the shines' removal.

 Yi-Sheng  <br>
 But people get spooked.
-People in the civil service as well as on the ground...
+People in the civil service as well as on the ground.
 And the caretaker says there were other deaths happening as well.
-So one thing that happens is this grassroots leader...
-He decides to move Lin Guniang to the new combined temple that's made out of other temples which have been demolished.
+So one thing that happens is this grassroots leader decides to move Lin Guniang to the new combined temple that's made out of other temples which have been demolished.

 Jimmy  <br>
 This is the one in Bukit Merah?

 Yi-Sheng  <br>
 Yes, and that's her current place, which is called Zhen Long Gong in Mandarin, or Chin Leng Keng in Hokkien.
-That's made up of several...
 Specifically, she's on the altar of Zhen Ren Gong, which is one of the subsidiary temples.
 They have people bearing the patron god, Baosheng Dadi, on a sedan chair.
 They go into a trance, and he actually gives his approval in writing by making marks in ashes with this sharp tip on the sedan chair.

 Jimmy  <br>
 This is the point where they move the the altar to the new temple?